 You may also be accepted for a personal loan if you are receiving pensions from one the following countries: Austria, Belgium, Canada, Chile, Croatia, Cyprus, Denmark, Finland, Germany, Greece, Ireland, Italy, Japan, Korea Republic, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Slovenia, Spain, Switzerland or the United States of America.

 There are a few conditions which may impact your likelihood of being accepted for a personal loan if you have previously received a Centrelink cash advance.
 It is important to know these so that, if you do lodge an application through us, you won’t be disappointed.
+Sometimes, the lenders we find cannot offer Centrelink approved loans, however, if your financial circumstances change, you’re welcome to apply again.

 You are not likely to receive a personal loan if you are repaying a Centrelink cash advance from more than 12-months ago.
 You may also be deemed ineligible if you owe a debt to the Australian government, can’t afford to pay within 6-months or are living outside of Australia.